 Each asset class has its own risk and return characteristics.
-Alternative investments trade in diverse complex strategies that are affected in different ways and at different times by changing market conditions.
-Strategies may, at times, be out of market favor for considerable periods with adverse consequences for the investor.
 Bonds are subject to market, interest-rate, credit/default, liquidity, inflation, and other risks.
 Prices tend to be inversely affected by changes in interest rates.
 Credit risk is the risk that an issuer will default on payments of interest and/or principal.
 This risk is heightened in lower-rated bonds.
 Cash alternatives typically offer lower rates of return than longer-term equity or fixed-income securities and may not keep pace with inflation over extended periods of time.
 Real assets are subject to the risks associated with real estate, commodities, and other investments and may not be suitable for all investors.
 Stocks are subject to market risk, which means their value may fluctuate in response to general economic and market conditions, the prospects of individual companies, and industry sectors.
 Real assets are subject to the risks associated with real estate, commodities, and other investments and may not be suitable for all investors.
 Real estate has special risks, including the possible illiquidity of underlying properties, credit risk, interest-rate fluctuations, and the impact of varied economic conditions.
 Other risks associated with investing in listed REITs include the use of leverage, unexpected reductions in common dividends, increases in property taxes, and the impact to listed REITs from new property development.
 The commodities markets are considered speculative, carry substantial risks, and have experienced periods of extreme volatility.